alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 In the example above, we define the `@keyframes` and give it a name: "warning".
 Then, we set some percentage points.
 After declaring the keyframe, we can use reference it: `animation: warning 1.5s infinite ease-in;`.
 The second value is the `animation-iteration-count` (using infinite makes the animation continuous), and the third value is the timing function.

 It is also possible to specify `animation-delay` (to delay when the animation starts), `animation-play-state` (can be set to running or paused) and `animation-fill-mode`.

+### :pencil: Conquer Forms with HTML5 and CSS3 :pencil:

+#### 1. HTML5 forms

+Besides standard input fields and text areas, there is also available a number spinner and a range slider.
+Input types can be "email", to match the syntax of an email address, "number", that receives a number as input, "url", that tells some browsers it expects a URL, "tel", to expect a telephone number, "color", that produces a color picker, or "search", which sometimes appears differently.
+We can define some text as a placeholder for a field, to appear when it is empty.
+There is also some client-side validation to stop users from sending a form without an answer in a required field, defined by `required aria-required="true"`.
+If the form is submitted without the field, a warning message should be displayed.

+Another HTML5 form attribute that can be added to input fields is `autofocus`, that makes the form load with that field already focused (selected).

+Most browsers autocomplete the values of form fields, where possible, if that setting is turned on.
+For sensitive data, or to ensure users pay attention when filling out that field, we can disable that option by writting the attribute `autocomplete="off"`.
+This attribute also works on the <form> tag.

+The `pattern` attrivute expects a regular expression and ensures the value passed on that field respects the regex.